What is the clenching force of a white shark's jaws. Who has the strongest bite in the world? Dogs have the strongest jaws. Top breeds

 Bite force – 41 atmospheres

-An unexpected position for the "king of the jungle" (although he never lived in the jungle).
+An unexpected position for the “king of the jungle” (although he never lived in the jungle).
 Lions are the only social cats in the world.
-They are so cooperative when hunting that this may be one of the reasons why they evolved to have a bite force comparable to that of a panther or other similar cat.
+They love to cooperate so much when hunting that this may be one of the reasons why they have evolved to have a bite force comparable to that of a panther or other similar cat.

-Another reason may be hunting habits, since the lion strangles its prey by biting its trachea, so there is no need for a strong bite.
+Another reason may be hunting habits, since the lion strangles its prey by biting its trachea, that is, there is no need for a strong bite.
 Lions, as a rule, hunt at any time of the day, but often go for large prey at night.
-They also need water, so they drink daily, but they can live for about five days without it.
+They also need water, so they drink daily, but can live for about five days without it.

 9. Tiger